dotnet/aspnetcore/docs/ReferenceResolution.md

 1. Create the .csproj
 2. Run `eng/scripts/GenerateProjectList.ps1`
-3. Add it to Mvc.sln (for example)
+3. Add new project to AspNetCore.sln and any relevant `*.slnf` files

 ## Example: adding a new dependency